Always refer to the text in the present tense (the fictional world), but refer to history (the real world) in the past tense.

 You cannot have conversations with dead people.
 You do not know what the author “meant” to say or was “trying” to say or “intended” to say.
 You also do not know what the reader thinks or feels.
 Do not presume to know these things, even as a figure of speech.

-Use the text as evidence, with phrases such as “The poem describes a mountain…” or “The speaker’s tone is sad…” Do not argue what you think “Hughes is trying to say…” or what “Herrick wants us to think…”, and don’t claim that “The reader starts to wonder…” You simply do not know what the poet meant or what the reader thinks, so don’t speculate.
+Use the text as evidence, with phrases such as “The poem describes a mountain…” or “The speaker’s tone is sad…” Do not argue what you think “Hughes is trying to say…” or what “Herrick wants us to think…”, and don’t claim that “The reader starts to wonder…” You simply do not know what the poet meant or what the reader thinks.
+Instead, refer to the text and its implications or the context in which that text exists.
+Cite evidence, not speculation.

 Remember that you are not your essay.
 All I have to mark is the pieces of paper that you give me.
 I can’t know what you were trying to say; I know only what you said.
 Make your reasoning clear to someone who isn’t inside your head.
 I can’t know how hard you worked, so you have to put all your efforts on the page.